 Do Amazon Leadership Principles Work For Everyone?

-While Amazon’s leadership principles work for their company, that doesn’t make them a perfect fit for every organization.
+While Amazon’s principles established by Jeff Bezos work for his company, it doesn’t make them a perfect fit for every organization.
 Some companies that want to mimic Amazon’s success may feel like all they need to do is copy those principles.
 Once you imitate the best, so the thought process goes, you’ll experience the same levels of achievement.
 But as T.S.
 Eliot once wrote, “Immature poets imitate; mature poets steal; bad poets deface what they take, and good poets make it into something better, or at least something different.”

 Don’t just copy and paste these principles into your own organization’s values.
 Study them and see what works the best for your company, then change them to fit what you need.
 Let your own principles guide you.
 Create a vision statement that’s unique to you.
 You can pick and choose what you want to include.
 Focus on what matters to you and your organization.
 Again, the leadership principles Amazon supports can act as a template, but you don’t have to imitate it word for word.